|Best inkjet printer||HP DeskJet A4 Color Inkjet All-in-One Printer||Check Price||

 If you’re looking for the best home office printer, you’ll want the quality of a higher-end printer, but in a more compact and budget-friendly package.
 Quality printers should be efficient with their ink usage, so you’ll never run out of ink even if you’re printing out long reports, photo prints, or your kids’ homework.
 First, you’ll want to think about the main purpose you need the printer for since various printers offer a range of useful features.

-If your home office has space requirements, think about a printer that will make sense for the size of the room.
+If your home office has space requirements and you don’t have a lot of room on your desk, think about a printer that will make sense for the size of the room.
 Wireless printers will give you increased flexibility, as they can be placed anywhere within range and used by multiple members of the family on different devices.
 You’ll also want to consider whether you want an inkjet printer or a laser printer when making your purchase.
 Inkjet printers are super versatile and perfect if you need to print color photographs.
 Tiny nozzles within the printer spray ink on the page.
 Inkjet printers are usually more compact.
 Laser printers—usually a bit pricier—will churn out hundreds of pages quickly and look sleek and glossy on a report meant to be seen by others.
 Laser printers create an electrostatic charge on the paper and then disperse toner onto the page, which sticks to the surface.

 - Best inkjet printer: HP DeskJet A4 Color Inkjet All-in-One Printer

 - Best all-in-one printer: HP Envy 6075 Wireless All-in-One Printer

 - Best Alexa-enabled printer: HP LaserJet Pro M404dn Monochrome Laser Printer

 - Best budget home office printer: HP DeskJet 3755 Compact All-in-One Wireless Printer

 Features to consider when shopping for the best home office printer